jacobtomlinson/website/_posts/2015/2015-05-27-collabortive-article-corrections-in-jekyll.md

 excerpt: 'How to avoid people saying "I really enjoyed your article on X, but your spelled pedantic wrong!".'
 ---

-Don't you just hate it when you publish an article on your blog and then someone comes up to you and says
+Don't you find it really useful when you publish an article on your blog and then someone comes up to you and says:

-> I really enjoyed your article but your spelled pedantic wrong!
+> I really enjoyed your article but you spelled pedantic wrong!

 ...well not any more!